Surgeon General Urges More Americans To Carry Opioid Antidote

 We're also working with insurers.
 Ninety-five percent of people with insurance coverage, including Medicare, Medicaid, Tricare and Veterans

-Affairs are actually able to get naloxone with little or no copay, and we're working with them to make that copay as small as possible.
+Affairs, are actually able to get naloxone with little or no copay, and we're working with them to make that copay as small as possible.

 We're also working with Adapt Pharma and Kaleo [two makers of naloxone available in the U.S.] to try to keep costs low.
 From an economic point of view, unfortunately, there are so many people who need naloxone that drug companies are going to make their money one way or the other.